IT: CHAPTER TWO:

 Of course, Bill Skarsgård is still a ton of fun as Pennywise though I still stand that Tim Curry remains the definitive killer clown.
 With that said, he does have a good balance between being scary and funny but unlike Curry’s version Skarsgård’s take on Pennywise feels like more of a threat that needs to be destroyed whereas Curry just awkwardly attempts to make balloons scary (and failing).

-But even with all the terror and weird things happening, It: Chapter Two manages to tuck a thoughtful message about overcoming your fears and not letting the past affect the present/future and even has some pretty emotional subject matter for a movie about a killer clown.
+But even with all the terror and weird things happening, It: Chapter Two manages to tuck in a bold message about overcoming your fears and not letting the past affect the present/future and even has some pretty emotional subject matter for a movie about a killer clown.
 Abusive relationships, guilt, and even prejudice for being fat, gay, or black and none of it is forced and they help establish what these characters are going through and it’s hard not to get teary-eyed during some of these scenes.

 No comments: